 Looking to add a little something extra to your Easter fun?
 Something extra like making a rocket?

-It is actually pretty easy to do.
+It is actually pretty easy to set up.
 Ben thought it was super exciting, and Ali and Sammy got a kick out of it too.
 But it isn’t hard to guess that an explosion would be an exciting STEM Easter egg activity.

 Here is how to make an Easter Egg Rocket.